Antimatter543/old-site/_posts/maths/2021-08-18-reflecting-rays.md

 \theta &= 15.873^{\circ}
 \end{aligned}$$

 Now we know the angle that the ray also gets reflected by!
+If you calculated the other angle before, you'll notice that our $$\theta$$ is just $$180^{\circ}-original$$.
+If you don't get why, draw out the 2 vectors.
+Seriously!
+And then try flipping one of them and seeing what angle that gets.
+Straight lines, 180...
+Ring a bell?

 ## 5. Generate the reflected ray $$\vec{r_1}$$